 Rather than initiate interactions, the child will mostly respond to caregivers.

-In DIR/Floortime we would first try to get the child regulated and attending, then engaged and related with us before we work on the back-and-forth interactions.
+In DIR/Floortime we try to work on the back-and-forth interactions while we get the child regulated and attending, and engaged and related with us.

 It can be done, though, when we follow what the child is most interested in because this is the window into their emotional world.